jenciso/notes/OPENSHIFT_INSTALL_v3.11.md

 ### Templates

-Create a VM with RedHat 7.6 and 2 HD's (20GB each one)
+Create a VM with RedHat 7.6 with 2 HD's
-- 20GB to operating system
+- 50GB to operating system
-- 20GB LVM docker partition
+- 40GB docker partition

 [Here](http://ostolc.org/kvm-clone-guests-from-template-image.html) is how you could create a template using KVM libvirt